paritytech/substrate/srml/contract/COMPLEXITY.md

 ## ext_caller

-This function serializes the account ID of the caller into the scratch buffer.
+This function serializes the address of the caller into the scratch buffer.

-**complexity**: Assuming that the account ID is of constant size, this function has constant complexity.
+**complexity**: Assuming that the address is of constant size, this function has constant complexity.

 ## ext_input_size